Current Affairs-Topics

 Under Article 22 of the Constitution, a person can be held for up to three months without Advisory Board approval, and longer detention requires review by a board of High Court judges.
 While safeguards exist, such as notifying the detainee of the grounds and Advisory Board review, authorities can withhold certain facts citing public interest, which sometimes raises concerns over potential misuse.

-The NSA Act 1980 replaced earlier laws like the Preventive Detention Act and MISA, and remains an important tool for maintaining state security and public order law.
-Its application is guided by Supreme Court judgments emphasizing that detention should be exceptional and preventive, not punitive.
+The NSA Act 1980 replaced earlier laws, such as the Preventive Detention Act and MISA, and remains an important tool for maintaining state security and public order.
+Its application is guided by Supreme Court judgments, which emphasize that detention should be exceptional and preventive, rather than punitive.

 The law also intersects with other security laws in India, including the Unlawful Activities (Prevention) Act and State Public Safety Acts.